2001 New York Jets season

 The 2001 New York Jets season was the franchise's 32nd season in the National Football League (NFL), the 42nd season overall, and the first under new head coach Herman Edwards.
-The team improved upon its 9–7 record from 2000 and the Jets finished 10–6 and qualified for the final Wild Card position in the American Football Conference (AFC).
-They lost in the Wild Card round to the Oakland Raiders, with the score of 38–24.
+The team improved upon its 9–7 record from 2000 and the Jets finished 10–6 and qualified for the final Wild Card position in the American Football Conference (AFC), their first playoff berth since 1998.
+They lost in the wild-card round to the Oakland Raiders, with the score of 38–24.